eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ##### 6.1.2.3 Risk related to tampering of cryptographic keys and sensitive data

 The mechanisms for authentication and confidentiality described in the previous section rely on the security of cryptographic keys, especially private and secret keys.
 If an attacker can obtain, use, or tamper with these keys, these security mechanisms would break down.
-Therefore, all cryptographic keys are managed by dedicated secure applications (WSCAs), running on secure hardware (WSCDs), as described in section 4.2.
+Therefore, all cryptographic keys are managed by dedicated secure applications (WSCAs), running on secure hardware (WSCDs), as described in [Section 4.3](#43-reference-architecture).
 The security of WSCDs and WSCAs is ensured by means of an appropriate certification process.

 These mitigation measures apply for all entities in the EUDI Wallet ecosystem that use cryptographic keys, including Wallet Units, Wallet Providers, PID Providers and Attestation Providers, Trusted List Providers and Certificate Authorities.
 For Relying Parties and Relying Party Instances, such measures are formally not required.